 Prescription drugs are one of the world’s largest industries, with over 4.5 billion prescriptions written each year in the U.S. alone (to a population of 327 million).
 These pills which comprise everything from saline solutions to incredibly strong drugs like fentanyl.
-While the vast majority are taken according to a prescription, millions of Americans soon become addicted to substances including painkillers, tranquilizers, stimulants, and sedatives which are either taken as part of a prescription or purchased illegally on the street.
+While the vast majority are taken according to a prescription, millions of Americans soon develop a prescription drug addiction to substances including painkillers, tranquilizers, stimulants, and sedatives which are either taken as part of a prescription or purchased illegally on the street.

 Despite a 19% decrease in opiate prescription between 2005 and 2017, more than 189 million opiate prescriptions were written in the United States in 2017.
 The CDC estimates that 17% of the United States population receives prescription opiates, with most receiving 3-4 opiate prescriptions each.
 As a result, somewhere between 26.4 and 36 million Americans are addicted to pain pills, resulting in over 45 overdose related deaths per year.